richmondu/shipping_application/README.md

 5. Test the API

+	- Click "Try it out" button
 	- Input weight, height, width and length
-	- Choose code (voucher code) for discount
+	- Optional: Choose code (voucher code) for discount
+	- Click "Execute" button

 ### How to test using Curl: